Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 They got better results with redpajama 3B parameter model - it was larger model.
 So, I can also try the 7B variation of redpajama LLM.

-Late fusion = Concatenate embeddings emitted from HuBERT classification and Language model classification and feed into a a single linear classification layer with dimension 3 for prediction.
+Late fusion = Concatenate embeddings emitted from HuBERT classification and Language model classification and feed into a a single linear classification layer with dimension 3 for prediction.  (need further investigation -  one example https://github.com/cristinalunaj/MMEmotionRecognition)

 ===
 the authors mentioned that when looking at each class individually, both